MailTape/MailTape-v1/_posts/2022-04-03-Ursulas-Cartridges.md

 ## [Antoine Bellanger](https://antoinebellanger.bandcamp.com) - Il se frotte contre l'écorce et de son bras coule l'étoile.
 Sarah: **"**The whole forest is ready to reply and tell its story now..
 Stop the engine, let's walk in...**"**

-<p id="outroduction">That's all for this Sunday morning :) Infinite thanks to [Vimala Pons](https://vimalapons.bandcamp.com/) for such a refreshing selection.
-It wasn't easy to complete it and I had much pleasure doing my curation.
-Great thanks also to Thibault Daumain for his colorful illustration!</p>
+<p id="outroduction">That wraps up this morning!
+Many thanks to [Ursula's Cartridges](https://ursulascartridges.bandcamp.com/) for this electro selection.
+Thank you to Thibault Daumain for this episode's striking illustration :)</p>